 According to the Centers for Disease Control and Prevention (CDC) Voluntary Guidelines for Managing Food Allergies in Schools and Early Care and Education Programs, food allergies are a growing food safety and public health concern.
-The Food Allergy Research & Education (FARE) organization estimates that food allergies affect about 1 in every 13 children in the United States.
-The CDC also estimates that 16%-18% of children with food allergies experience a reaction at school from accidentally eating food allergens.
-Sicherer et al. found that 25% of the severe and potentially life-threatening reactions (anaphylaxis) reported at schools happened in children with no previous food allergy diagnosis.
+The CDC estimates 5.8% of children in the United States have food allergies, about 1 in every 20 children in the United States.
+Of those children under five years of age, 8% have multiple allergies.